crypticCaroline/puppyplaymates/README.md

 ### Accessibility

 ### Flash Messages
-* Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain
+* Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain when the

 ### Input Fields